 Divorce means the end of a valid marriage, establishing that a marriage at one point existed.
 An annulment means that the marriage wasn’t valid in the first place.
 Therefore, the marriage never existed on record.
+A divorce still acknowledges a marriage legally took place at one point.
+Many people seek an annulment because they want to pretend their marriage never happened, but this isn’t enough reason to obtain an annulment.
+The legal definition of an annulment means there was no valid marriage in the first place because the marriage was invalid from the beginning.

 The following are the grounds for annulment in Iowa: